20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • She came up with a brilliant idea for the school project.

-This is a very handy phrasal verb for Speaking Part 3, where you need to discuss ideas and make suggestions.
+B2 First tip: This is very useful in Speaking Part 3, where you need to discuss ideas and make suggestions.

 9. Run out of